kidGodzilla/bsky-oauth-example/README.md

 This is a simple bare-bones example of oAuth 2.0 for Bluesky, using Node, Express, and Vanilla JS.

+Think of it as a starter pack for developing on Atproto with OAuth 2.0.

 # Installation

 Install npm dependencies (`npm i`) and generate keys for your `.env`.